isikyus/defenders-of-kathrakopolis/README.md

 superpowers as they become familiar with their powers.

 There will be no magic items that give permanent bonuses in loot or for sale.
-Instead, PCs will each recieve a number of "power points", which can be spent to purchase innate encancement bonuses at the same rate as standard items.
+Instead, PCs each recieve a number of "stars", which can be spent to purchase innate encancement bonuses at the same rate as standard items.
-For instance, a +2 Strength bonus is 4,000 PP, exactly as if you spent 4,000 gp on a Belt of Giant Strength.
+For instance, a +2 Strength bonus is 4,000 ✪, exactly as if you spent 4,000 gp on a Belt of Giant Strength.

-You don't have to spend PP on enchancement bonuses, or even neccessarily magic items.
+You don't have to spend ✪ on enchancement bonuses, or even neccessarily magic items.
 You could buy a "hammerspace" power based on the Handy Haversack, a ranged attack based on a +1 Flaming Longbow,